 Chronic pain.
 Those who have it, can’t wait to get rid of it.
 Those who don’t, often do not understand what is going on in people’s bodies filled with chronic pain 24/7.
 Not to reminiscence too much about the good old days – those where the pain was not a constant, unwanted house guest – […]Read More

-It was a cold, dark February morning in 2005 and once again, my eye and facial pain was back.
-The antibiotics my old GP gave me the week before did not work at all, and he seemed clueless about what could be wrong with me.
-In the few weeks before trying out another round of […]Read More
+It was a cold, dark February morning and once again, my eye and facial pain were back.
+The antibiotics my GP gave me the week before did not work at all, and he seemed clueless about what could be wrong with me.
+I had been on several rounds of antibiotics, I had seen a dentist, […]Read More

 Oh yes he is… or rather: she is!
 Or I am… With quite a captain-look.
 Black eye patch hiding an eye so desperate to jump out of its socket and an eye that is telling me to stay away from reading, writing and watching television.
 Hhmm… somehow that is quite hard to do in this […]Read More